-Of all of the engagement rings in the collection at the moment, which is your current favourite?
+Which engagement rings in the collection tend to be your favourite?

-My favourite engagement ring in the collection right now is the 3.01 carat Old Cushion Cut Diamond.
-It’s a mount we make, and we set it with the best, big Old Cut Diamonds we can get our hands on, and it’s always one of my favourites.
-The 3.01 carat is a particularly lovely example of it.
-We can do it in around a 1.00 carat centre stone too, and it’s simply divine.
+My favourites tend to be the ones using antique Diamonds.
+We often will make the mount and set it with the best, big Old Cut Diamonds we can get our hands on.
+We can generally make it with any size centre stone and regardless of the carat weight it’s simply divine.
 There’s something so glamourous and classic about a great Old Cut Diamond, and when they’re set in simple Platinum and lifted with baguettes on either side, it’s pretty close to engagement ring heaven.
-Antique cut Diamonds are becoming harder and harder to find in excellent qualities, and so every single one we work with absolutely feels like a super special heirloom-in-waiting.
-We’re currently setting a 1.14 carat Old Cut in a mount similar to this, and that will be stunning, and not quite so budget busting.
-I love it because it’s beautiful and it fulfils all the requirements of the old rhyme: it’s something old (the Diamond) set in something new (the Platinum setting); the setting design is “borrowed” from the Art Deco period, and the dazzling Diamonds flash blue.
-Perfection.
+Antique cut Diamonds are becoming harder and harder to find in excellent qualities, and so every single one we work with, including this one, absolutely feels like a super special heirloom-in-waiting.
+Plus, if you're interested in sustainable jewellery options, using re-using gemstones from vintage or antique pieces for a new engagement ring is ideal.

 What do you generally recommend to those shopping for an engagement ring who are trying to be mindful of a stricter budget?

 I make no secret of the fact that I like big rings!
-If I was looking to spend around £3000, I would personally be looking at a halo or cluster design to maximise finger coverage and attain that maximum dazzle.
-Our 1.10 CTW Diamond Halo Art Deco ring is just over £3000, and I love it because it’s so unique and absolutely impressive.
-The way the Diamond-set band twists and almost hugs the central Diamond is beautiful.
-It’s like a love knot!
-It feels symbolic, and it’s a halo, which a lot of people love, but it’s also a bit more unique.
-Plus, it looks much more expensive!
-It’s weighty and luxe.
-I also love the way it’s low set on the finger so it’s super practical, and the rubover bezel setting means it’s low-maintenance to wear everyday, which you absolutely want in an engagement ring (and it’s jumper-friendly!)
+If I was looking to spend under £5000, I would personally be looking at a halo or cluster design to maximize finger coverage and attain that maximum dazzle.
+Many of our Art Deco-inspired pieces really fit the bill, and I love them because they're stunning and still absolutely impressive.
+I also love the way they're often low set on the finger, so they're super practical, and the rub-over bezel settings means they're low-maintenance to wear everyday, which you absolutely want in an engagement ring.

-If you have a budget of less than £2000, I would consider our 0.80 total carat Diamond Daisy Halo ring.
+If you have a budget of less than £2000, I would consider this stunning Emerald and Diamond halo design.
 It’s a wonderful ring.
 It will give you great finger coverage, and it’s undoubtedly a ‘wow’ when you open the box.
-The multitude of Diamonds mean it’s super dazzling, and it’s set in Platinum, so it’s heavy and hard-wearing.
-I would also consider our Aquamarine and Diamond Halo ring.
-It’s Platinum, and it’s a ring we used to set with only Diamonds as the centre stone.
-However, once we started making it with coloured gemstones as well, we realized it was an absolute triumph.
-We’ve also set it with an Amethyst, and that is gorgeous too.
+The multitude of Diamonds mean it’s super dazzling, and it’s set in 18ct Gold, so it’s heavy and hard-wearing.
+I would also consider our Aquamarine and Diamond pieces.
+They're a beautiful bridal colour, often set in Platinum, and a perfect, fresh and unique choice that still have major sparkle and wow factor.

 What are some tips for those who are in the market for a ring with colour?

 A coloured gemstone can be especially great for those who are shopping with a particular budget in mind.
 You can get a really substantial jewel which is rare and also excellent value.
-One of my favourites right now is the 2.26 CTW Oval-Cut Emerald and Diamond Halo ring; it is such a lovely piece.
+One of my favourites right now is this Tanzanite and Diamond ring; it's a classic and yet so unique and lovely.

 I think Yellow Sapphires also deserve some serious consideration at the moment.
 We’ve all been though an unthinkably awful (unless you’re a Hollywood script writer) couple of years, and as we tentatively come out the other side, I think Yellow Sapphires are a natural choice.
 They’re sunny and hopeful and pure, and they’re good value.
 They used to be even better value, but prices have been steadily rising for a few years now and their popularity is undoubtedly increasing.
 They also look gorgeous set in Yellow Gold, which more and more people are going back to.
 They are as physically hard as their Blue relations, and make excellent gems for engagement rings.
 They’ll stand the test of time, and they’re available in lots of different shades, from pale and lemony to rich and sunny.